YALLS group is a 501(c)(3) non profit day program, guiding adults with mild to moderate disabilities in the workplace, community, and home.Learn more

 Each individual is treated with respect and we encourage them to be proud of every attempt and outcome.
 Not only do we want them to succeed in our program but we want them to excel in life and be upstanding, kind citizens.

-The YALLS program was developed to provide an experience for our young adults who have mild or mild/moderate cognitive deficits.
+The YALLS program was developed to provide an fulfilling and safe day for adults with varying disabilities.
 We work on independent and social skills within the community, home, and work environments.
-We strive to have our adults out in the community each and every day tackling various projects and jobs.
+We strive to take our participants out into the community each and every day training and completing various projects and jobs.

-We are fortunate to partner with some of our local businesses to help our Young Adults learn and develop various job skills.
-In return they have each given back to our Young Adults is some special ways.
+We have been very fortunate to partner with some of our local businesses to help our participants train in various fields.
+In return they have each given back to our group in very special ways.

 We are always looking for more partners and jobs.
-Please contact us if you have any opportunites for our Y'ALLS group.
+Please contact us if you would like our help?

 Here is a list of our current jobs: